Szydłów: Modern era

+World War II

 Following the joint German-Soviet invasion of Poland, which started World War II in September 1939, Szydłów was occupied by Germany until 1945.
 Part of the town, and almost all of its Jewish population, were destroyed.
 At the beginning of the war, between 500 and 600 Jews lived in the town.
 Immediately on occupying Szydłów, the Germans robbed and plundered Jewish homes and shops.
 They would randomly shoot and torture Jewish men.
 Men were also conscripted for forced labor.
 In 1940, Germans forced Jews from other towns in the region into Szydłów, doubling the Jewish population.
 By the end of 1941, more than 1000 Jews were in Szydłów with more Jews deported there periodically.
 In October 1942, 150 Jews were sent to labor camps, fifteen Jews were shot in Szydłów, and the remaining Jews, then numbering about 1000, were marched to the Szczucin train station and sent to the Treblinka extermination camp where they were immediately murdered.
 The number of Szydłów Holocaust survivors is unknown.

+Post-war period

 In 1960 the population was 1,402.
 On 1 January 2019, Szydłów regained its town status.